cosmos/cosmos-sdk/docs/guides/staking/overview.md

 #### Delegator shares

-A validator is, depending on its status, contributing Atoms to either the bond, unbonding or unbonded pool - the validator in turn holds some amount of pool shares.
-Not all of a validators Atoms (and respective shares) are owned by the validator, some may be owned by delegators to that validator.
+A validator is, depending on its status, contributing Atoms to either the unbonding or unbonded pool - the validator in turn holds some amount of pool shares.
+Not all of a validator's Atoms (and respective shares) are necessarily owned by the validator, some may be owned by delegators to that validator.
 The mechanism for distribution of Atoms (and shares) between a validator and its delegators is based on a notion of delegator shares.
 More precisely, every validator is issuing (local) delegator shares (`Validator.IssuedDelegatorShares`) that represents some portion of global shares managed by the validator (`Validator.GlobalStakeShares`).
 The principle behind managing delegator shares is the same as described in [Section](#The pool and the share).
 We now illustrate it with an example.

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 XXX TODO make way less verbose lets use bullet points to describe the example